Fotia13/KH1PC-French-Voices/README.md

  - The missing voice lines of Oogie Boogie and Genie are picked up from Kingdom Hearts 2. (this problem already existed on the ps2 version)
  - 5 voices lines of Peter Pan are picked up from Kingdom Hearts 2 for a better quality and a voice continuity.
 (If you the original voices lines please add the mod "**Fotia13/KH1PC-Option-Original-PS2-French-Voices**" and make sure to put it above the main patch)
  - The texture "MAGIE" in the command menu is fixed in french.
 (If you use a [HD patch](https://www.nexusmods.com/kingdomheartsfinalmix/mods/4) it need to be above the Fotia13/KH1PC-French-Voices in the priority list)
- - The video are upscaled and the music are in quality 320kbps.
+ - The video musics are in quality 320kbps.
 (FLAC but limited)
  - This patch include an optimisation of the voices files. (the unused files let by Square Enix are deleted)
  - This patch is compatible with any other patch that don't change the voices.
- - My patch is perfect I don't take any criticism apart if theres a bug or a missing content.
-(It's been 4 years that I worked on this patch, I started by the Final Mix version on PS2 and then I was with a team for the Epic Games Launch and I finished alone to make it perfect until the 3rd August of 2024)

 If you want the same patch but for **Kingdom Hearts 2** it's on Tieulink's [NexusMods](https://www.nexusmods.com/kingdomhearts2finalmix/mods/34) page or with Re:Fined "**KH-ReFined/KH2-FrenchVO**".